Institutional Missionary Baptist Conference of America

 The Institutional Missionary Baptist Conference of America is a recent division of the National Missionary Baptist Convention of America, which was formed on November 15, 1988.

-When the NMBCA was formed, Dr. S. M. Lockridge of San Diego, California was elected president of the Convention and served until his retirement in 1994.
+When the NMBCA was formed, Dr. S. M. Lockridge of San Diego, California was elected president of the convention and served until his retirement in 1994.
 After his retirement a series of events and contested elections eventually brought about the formation of the Institutional Missionary Baptist Conference of America around 1999.
 Dr. H.J.
-Johnson, of Dallas, Texas, General Secretary of the Convention, ran for the presidency in 1995 and again in 1998.
-Following the second election defeat, Dr. Johnson and his supporters withdrew and organized the Institutional Missionary Baptist Conference.
+Johnson, of Dallas, Texas, General Secretary of the convention, ran for the presidency in 1995 and again in 1998.
+Following the second election defeat, Dr. Johnson and his supporters withdrew and organized the Institutional Missionary Baptist Conference; he was president of this organization for several years.